ajitsingh98/Data-Science-Interview-Questions-Answers/general_concepts_in_machine_learning.md

 ---

-3. Occam's razor states that when the simple explanation and complex explanation both work equally well, the simple explanation is usually correct.
+Q. Occam's razor states that when the simple explanation and complex explanation both work equally well, the simple explanation is usually correct.
 How do we apply this principle in ML?

 <details><summary><b>Answer</b></summary>